arup-mondal/laravel-google-analytics/README.md

 # laravel-google-analytics
-A simple Laravel 5.6 application with Google Analytics API
+A simple Laravel 5.6 application with date filtering on Google Analytics API for my blog https://webdevelopmentsolutions.net/google-analytics-laravel-5-6/.